GhostTheBoo/custom-seed-generator/README.md

 Levels shouldn't turn red, just make sure everything is being submitted as expected.

+### Magic and Limits

+The magic and limits page allows for customization of the mp cost of magic spells, party limits, and limit form limits.
+Select all abilities to change, select the desired cost, and click replace.
+Clicking vanilla will return all selected abilities to their vanilla costs.

+#### Why am I Red?

+Magic abilities can either have their cost changed or remain the same.
+They cannot be red.

 ### Critical Extra

 The seven extra critical mode abilities can each be changed to give anything else.